Graduate Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 Cancellation of Student Schedules for Non-Payment of Tuition and Fees

 In accordance with Florida State University Regulation 5.081 Tuition, Fees, Payment, students who do not pay tuition and fees or make arrangements to pay tuition and fees by the end of the established fee payment deadline may have their schedules cancelled and academic progress discontinued for the semester.
 Students will be notified using their FSU e-mail account concerning outstanding tuition delinquencies and given an opportunity to pay tuition and fees or make arrangements for tuition and fee payment with the Office of Student Business Services prior to cancellation.
 Students whose schedules are canceled for non-payment of tuition and fees will have their academic progress discontinued for the term in question and will not be able to attend class or receive grades.
-For more information, please reference http://regulations.fsu.edu/content/download/21865/140868/file/Chapter5code.revised.11.2014-linked.pdf.
+For more information, please reference FSU Adopted Regulations, Chapter 5 - Academic Matters available at https://regulations.fsu.edu/regulations/adopted-regulations.

-Students whose schedules are canceled for non-payment of tuition and fees may appeal to the University Registrar for reinstatement and continuation of academic progress for the term.
-A written appeal must be submitted to the University Registrar by the end of the seventh week of the Fall and Spring semesters (consult the Registration Guide for Summer term deadlines).
-Prior to a student’s appeal being approved, the Office of Student Business Services must verify that payment for the current term has been received or that appropriate arrangements have been made for tuition and fee payment.
+Students whose schedules are cancelled for non-payment of tuition and fees may appeal to the University Registrar for reinstatement and continuation of academic progress for the term.
+A written appeal must be submitted to the University Registrar by the end of the seventh week of classes as identified in the University Academic Calendar (consult the Registration Guide for deadline dates).
+Prior to a student's appeal being approved, the Office of Student Business Services must verify that payment for the current term has been received or that appropriate arrangements have been made for tuition and fee payment.
 Students whose schedules are reinstated are subject to a $100.00 late registration fee and a $100.00 late payment fee.
-Check or credit card payments that are returned or refused will negate any tuition payment agreement for the reinstatement of a student’s schedule.
+Check or credit card payments that are returned or refused will negate any tuition payment agreement for the reinstatement of a student's schedule.
 The University reserves the right to deny reinstatement when a demonstrated pattern of tuition delinquencies over two or more semesters has occurred.

 Tuition Waivers, Deferments, and Financial Arrangements

 Florida State University is a comprehensive university that assists students in their degree completion, research, and instructional activities.
-Under the terms of Florida statute (1009.26(9)), the State University System Board of Governors authorizes Florida State University’s Board of Trustees to waive tuition and out of state fees, “for purposes that support and enhance the mission of the University.”
-To fulfill the University’s goals and obligations, the University provides tuition waivers for qualifying graduate assistants and out-of-state tuition waivers when funding allows.
-To be eligible for tuition and out-of-state fee waivers, a graduate assistant must be appointed on one of the following codes: M9182, M9184, N9185, W9185, Z9185; have at least a full-time equivalent of one-quarter time; and the assistantship must be at least begin the first day of each academic term and last through the last day of finals.
-Additionally, the graduate assistant should have an approved full-time load.
+Under the terms of Florida statute (1009.26(9)), the State University System Board of Governors authorizes Florida State University's Board of Trustees to waive tuition and out of state fees, "for purposes that support and enhance the mission of the University."
+To fulfill the University's goals and obligations, the University provides tuition waivers for qualifying graduate assistants and out-of-state tuition waivers when funding allows.
+To be eligible for tuition and out-of-state fee waivers, a graduate assistant must be appointed on one of the following codes: M9182, M9183, M9184, N9185, W9185, Z9185; have at least a full-time equivalent of one-quarter time; and the assistantship must be at least beginning the first day of each academic term and last through the last day of finals.
+Additionally, the graduate assistant should have an approved full-time load, which is a minimum of nine (9) hours for the Fall and Spring semesters.

 The established priorities for the use of waiver funds are as follows: